beetbox/beets/docs/plugins/index.rst

   statistics (last_played, play_count, skip_count, rating).
 * :doc:`keyfinder`: Use the `KeyFinder`_ program to detect the musical key from the audio.
+* :doc:`importmtimes`: Preserve file modification times and use them as values for the `added` and `mtime` fields in the database.

 .. _Acoustic Attributes: http://developer.echonest.com/acoustic-attributes.html
 .. _the Echo Nest: http://www.echonest.com